iMelnik/example-guestbook-wercker/README.md

 **Note**: We are creating the App with `--no-remote`, as later one we are going to use docker image built by Wercker

+Remember this name, it should be same as in wercker.yml

 2) Set `env vars` so the App knows where to connect to redis cluster:
 ```
 $ deis config:set GET_HOSTS_FROM=env REDIS_MASTER_SERVICE_HOST=redis-master.default REDIS_SLAVE_SERVICE_HOST=redis-slave.default -a guestbook